Missouri Court Records

 Are all Missouri Criminal Court Records Public?

-Criminal court records are available to all members of the public to view or make copies.
+Criminal court records are generally available to all members of the public to view or make copies.
 Public records are accessed as long as it’s done during business hours, and it does not in any way interfere with the activities of the courthouse.
 However, not all records are public, as some as confidential according to the state statute, court rules, and orders.
 But the court will ensure to give reasons as to why the records are inaccessible by the public.

 Can I Access Sealed Criminal Court Records?